Shrimp Spring Rolls

 This post may contain affiliate links.
 Please read our disclosure policy.

-Why You’ll Love These Shrimp Spring Rolls
+Why You’ll Love Shrimp Spring Rolls

-What makes this recipe so beautiful and nutritious is the variety of fillings that work here.
+What makes this Shrimp Spring Rolls recipe so beautiful and nutritious is the variety of fillings that work here.
 Any colorful vegetable can be used: sprouts or micro-greens, sliced avocado 🥑, strips of bell pepper, crunchy lettuce leaves, shredded radishes, and so much more.
 The vegetables included in the recipe make some of my favorite combinations but are just a suggested starting point.

 The creamy peanut-soy dipping sauce is so simple.
 Just stir together a few condiments and add a bit of water 💦 to thin the dip to your desired consistency.
 The smooth, salty dip is a must alongside the fresh, crunchy rolls.
-Everything is best enjoyed fresh, served right after you finish assembling the rolls.
+Everything is best enjoyed fresh, served right after you finish assembling the shrimp spring rolls.

-Nonna’s Tip
+Nonna’s Tip 👩🍳

-Variations and Substitutions
+Variations and Substitutions for Shrimp Spring Rolls

 Feel free to customize these Shrimp Spring Rolls to suit your taste preferences and dietary needs.
 Explore protein swaps, colorful veggies, dipping sauce tweaks, and more, giving you the freedom to customize these spring rolls to your liking.
 Here are just a few options: